Dodge Caravan: 2018 model year

-Production of Grand Caravans was temporarily suspended from September to November 2017 with the assembly of the 2018 model year versions starting in December 2017.
-The production line required changes to install airbags that meet U.S. Federal Motor Vehicle Safety Standard 226 calling for larger and more robust side-impact air curtains, as well as for them to deploy in the event of either a side-on collision or a rollover.
+Production of Grand Caravans was temporarily suspended from September to November 2017, with the assembly of the 2018 model year versions starting in December 2017.
+The production line required changes to install airbags that meet U.S. Federal Motor Vehicle Safety Standard 226, which called for larger and more robust side-impact air curtains, as well as for them to deploy in the event of either a side-on collision or a rollover.
 Beginning with the 2018 models, changes included advanced multistage driver and front-passenger airbags that include low-risk deployment, a driver's-side inflatable knee blocker, front seat-mounted side airbags, and side-curtains for outboard passengers in all three rows.

-For 2018, the Grand Caravan was Dodge's best-selling vehicle while the sales of foreign-branded minivans fared worse than the Dodge in 2018.
+For 2018, the Grand Caravan was Dodge's best-selling vehicle, while the sales of foreign-branded minivans fared worse than the Dodge in 2018.
 Sales in Canada dropped 30 percent, significantly lower than in the previous six years.